 Although we feel bad for the young seals, the role sharks play in picking off the weakest members of their prey group can be important.
 “Sharks play a key role in ocean ecosystems,” says Whitney.
 “Removing them may cause a domino effect that can impact other species, even down to corals and algae.”
 Without sharks thinning their ranks, large predatory fish can become more abundant; when they start eating more of the fish that typically graze on algae, then the algae might proliferate and out-compete the coral for sunlight.

 Great white sharks are travelers

 Over the past couple of decades, researchers have been trying to figure out where white sharks go and why.
-Tagging programs have shown that west coast sharks travel north and south between California and Mexico and spend several months out in the middle of the Pacific, about halfway to Hawaii.
-East coast sharks range from Newfoundland to the Gulf of Mexico.
+Tagging programs have shown that West Coast sharks travel north and south between California and Mexico and spend several months out in the middle of the Pacific, about halfway to Hawaii.
+East Coast sharks range from Newfoundland to the Gulf of Mexico.
 In 2005, a great white named Nicole swam from Africa to Australia and back in nine months, for a total of more than 12,000 miles.
-Don’t miss these creepy things you can find in the ocean.

 Some sharks can never stop swimming

 It’s not true of all species, but great white, tiger and mako sharks all need to keep moving in order to breathe.
 Whitney has used tags with accelerometers—”the same technology found in your Fitbit or iPhone”—to track the way sharks move underwater, and he’s found that great whites do something he hadn’t expected: They repeatedly swim from the surface down to the sea floor and then back up.
 “We can tell from the tags that when they’re going down, they just glide, and then when they’re going up they have to beat their tails pretty strongly to get to the surface,” he says.